Tag: physiotherapist

 Specialised Areas in Physiotherapy

-Specialised Physiotherapy is suitable for sports injury rehabilitation, neurological disorders, and senior mobility.
-These sub-specialties allow physiotherapists to custom treatments to a patient’s health concern.
+Specialised physiotherapy is suitable for conditions such as sports injuries, neurological disorders, and challenges with senior mobility.
+These sub-specialties allow physiotherapists to customise treatments to a patient’s specific health concern.